 - Furnishing zones of sidewalk

 - Submit three (3) sets of completely dimensioned and noted plans to show ONLY the extent and location of the proposed work.
-Special sidewalk plans can be in conjunction with other DPW permits.
+Special sidewalk plans can be in conjunction with other San Francisco Public Works permits.

-- Submit a non-refundable fee payable by cash, checks, or VISA/MC to the Department of Public Works for investigation and inspection.
+- Submit a non-refundable fee payable by cash, checks, or VISA/MC to San Francisvo Public Works for investigation and inspection.
 (See Fee Schedule)

-- Submit all of the above with this application to our office: Department of Public Works, Bureau of Street-Use and Mapping, 1155 Market Street, 3rd Floor, San Francisco, CA 94103-0942
+- Submit all of the above with this application to our office: Bureau of Street-Use and Mapping, 1155 Market Street, 3rd Floor, San Francisco, CA 94103-0942

 - Upon approval of permits additional fees will be required for notarization and recordation of approved permits.
 The Recorder’s Office is located on the ground floor of City Hall in Room 190.
 For information on Recorder’s fees, please call (415) 554-4176.
 Any certified Notary Public may notarize the permit.